background

 The AI financial modeling tools landscape

-We evaluated four leading AI tools by asking each to build a fully integrated three-statement model for Apple using real SEC filings and consensus forecasts: Claude, Copilot, ChatGPT and Shortcut.
+We evaluated four leading AI tools – Claude, Copilot, ChatGPT and Shortcut – by asking each to build a fully integrated three-statement model for Apple using real SEC filings and consensus forecasts.

-AI tools for financial modeling are best described as a race between large LLMs that have built their own financial modeling capabilities (Anthropic’s Claude, ChatGPT and Microsoft Copilot) and specialist tools focusing specifically on Excel and modeling (Shortcut and Endex notably).
+AI tools for financial modeling are best described as a race between large LLMs that have built their own financial modeling capabilities (Anthropic’s Claude, ChatGPT and Microsoft Copilot) and specialist tools focusing specifically on Excel and modeling (Shortcut, Endex and others).

 Let’s call the big ones the “bulge brackets” of AI and the specialists “the boutiques.”